Photos: Get A First Look At THE GIANT VOID IN MY SOUL At Luna Stage

 Darin F. Earl II & Valerie Terranova

-Jesse Castellanos, Valerie Terranova, John P. Keller & Darin F. Earl II

-John P. Keller, Darin F. Earl II, Valerie Terranova & Jesse Castellanos
+Darin F. Earl II, Jesse Castellanos, Valerie Terranova & John P. Keller

-John P. Keller, Valerie Terranova, Jesse Castellanos & Darin F. Earl II

 Valerie Terranova, Jesse Castellanos & John P. Keller